SpinningWing Logo

 Simply making a rectangular blade with the same chord length everywhere is simple and cheap to manufacture but comes with a performance cost.
 Optimal efficiency requires a uniform induced velocity over the entire rotor, which calls for a tapered blade with a very large chord inboard, shrinking towards the tip.
 Most designs are neither square nor performance-optimal; tradeoffs result in something in between.

-Blades are also twisted – the airfoils are rotated leading edge down going from the root to the tip of the blade.
-Like grabbing the tip of the blade and twisting it leading edge down.
-Why?
-Rotor rotation makes the outer portion of the blade move much faster than the inboard section – the speed due to rotation is the product of the rotor angular speed and the distance from the axis of rotation \(\Omega r\).
-However, the vertical flow of air from induced velocity (downwash) is about the same along the length of the blade.
-As a result, the “inflow angle” of air decreases along the blade from root to tip.
 The diagram down below may help you see this.
-Without twist, inboard airfoils would operate at a small or negative angle of attack while outboard airfoils would stall.
+Without twist, inboard airfoils would operate at a small or negative angle of attack, while outboard airfoils would stall.
 To make more of the blade operate at a desirable angle of attack (blade pitch angle minus inflow angle), it must be twisted / pitched up from the tip to the root.
 Optimal twist would require a 90 deg (vertical) airfoil at the root and is not practical, so again a tradeoff results in some twist, but not optimal twist.
-To keep things simple, many helicopters use a linear twist – the angle varies linearly with span.
+To keep things simple, many helicopters use a linear twist: the angle varies linearly with span.
 See the diagram below showing cross sections of a blade at 5’ and 15’ from the rotor center.
 The outer section moves 3x faster and hence the inflow angle is about 10 degrees smaller (calculations assume 320 RPM).

 Airfoils at different location on the blade see different inflow angles and need different pitch angles

 Ideal airfoils, chord and twist are more important on the outer portion of a blade.
 Inboard, the designer can violate aerodynamic idealities more for cost, structural or other practical benefit.
 This is because the outer portion of the blade is more critical for performance.
 Assuming thrust is uniformly distributed over the main rotor area, the section of the blade from 19’ to 20’ covers an area of \(\pi (20^2-19^2)\approx 122.5 ft^s\) and hence accounts for about 9% of the thrust of a 21’ blade, while the portion of the blade from 2’ to 3’ covers an area of just \(\pi(3^2-2^2) \approx 15.7ft^2\) and provides only 1% of the thrust.
-Likewise, the outer portion of the blade creates more torque per unit length that must be overcome by the engine.
-This brings us to our last topic on blade shape – tip shape.

 Blade tip design is a humbling activity for the best engineers.
 Even in hover, blade tips experience complex, 3D airflow.
 This is because the aerodynamic forces must drop to zero at the tip, causing vortices to form and spanwise flow along the blade.
 Many designs just use a square blade tip and avoid complicated tip analysis.
-However, the tip is critical because, per unit length, it (1) covers the most rotor area, (2) has the strongest effect on vortex formation, (3) is the most susceptible to compressibility, and (4) has the largest impact on rotor noise and elastic blade bending.
+However, the tip is critical because, per unit length, it (1) covers the most rotor area, (2) has the strongest effect on vortex formation, (3) is the most susceptible to compressibility, and (4) has the largest impact on rotor noise.
 So, challenging as it may be, alternate tip shapes have been designed.
 Examples include Sikorsky’s Black Hawk and Westland’s AW101.
 For more information about these check out the BERP program.

 The primary feature provided by nonstandard tips is compressibility mitigation.
-By sweeping a blade tip (or the leading edge thereof) aft, the speed of air normal to the leading edge may be reduced – the speed of air relative to a blade section with rotational speed \(\Omega\) at a distance \(r\) from the hub is \(\Omega r\).
+By sweeping a blade tip (or the leading edge thereof) aft, the speed of air normal to the leading edge may be reduced—the speed of air relative to a blade section with rotational speed \(\Omega\) at a distance \(r\) from the hub is \(\Omega r\).
 However, if the leading edge is swept at an angle \(\delta\), the speed normal to the leading edge is reduced to \(\Omega r \cos\delta\).
 Swept blades may also exhibit much more elastic twist.
 Forces pushing up on an aft-swept tip tend to twist the blade nose down and vice versa.
 This can be leveraged for improved performance and even longitudinal stability.

 Rotor Hub Design